Free oscillations of a standing surface wave and its mechanical analogue: Results

+To facilitate further comparisons with the Hill equation solution (eq. (\ref{eq8}) ) and the Mathieu solution (eq. \ref{eq9}), we also compare the vertical displacement of the mass $y^{*}(t)\equiv \dfrac{y(t)}{y(0)}$ as a function of time $t^{*} \equiv \dfrac{t\omega_0}{2\pi}$.
+This is depicted in fig. \ref{fig:comp}.
+The parameters for each of these subpanels are the same as the corresponding subpanels in fig. \ref{fig:numericalSol_Timetrace}.
 The first two panels correspond to the stable regime.
 Interestingly, the Mathieu equation solution (green) starts deviating from the full non-linear solution (blue dots) rather early in time.
 In contrast, the solution to the Hill equation (red), which accounts for higher frequencies in the Fourier series, agrees far better than the Mathieu solution.
 This behaviour is further enhanced in the unstable regime where exponential growth is expected.
 This is depicted in panels (c)-(f) in fig. \ref{fig:comp}.
 Importantly, both the Hill and the Mathieu solution diverge exponentially.
 This unphysical behaviour at large time is rectified by nonlinear contributions in the full nonlinear solution (blue dots) which display non-linear saturation following a brief period of exponential growth.